SwissTPH/pyfhirsdc/README.md

 only the first line may not have expression but then it must have '{{cql}}' in it in order to triger the conversion to library
 ##### initialExpression (optionnal)

- fhirpath/cal code that will be executed by the api with the $populate opearation
+ fhirpath/CQL code that will be executed by the api with the $populate opearation

+  When writing the CQL please note:
+  - all objservations (i.e. questions mapped to Observation) can be access via their label or id
+  - if an Observation was assessed but not found it will return "No" ('no' coding from the custom codingsystem)
+    - if an observation returns a boolean, it would be transformed to "Yes" (true) and "No" (false)
+    - if an Observation returns a coding that it could take all possible value from the valueset + "No"
+    - if an Observation returns a integer/quantity it could returns    integer/quantity + "No" (coding)
+  - if an observation returns a coding and you want to insure it not could list the possible coding

+  Cql identifier (label) must only use ascii

 ##### enableWhenExpression (optionnal)